VipulPal20/students-performance-predictor/README.md

 # StudentPerformancePrediction-ML
-This is a simple machine learning project using classifiers for predicting factors which affect student grades, using data from CSV file
+This machine learning project investigates the key determinants of student academic achievement.

-In this Project, a dataset which has students from nationalities, different grade levels and also soe determining factors like, number of hands raised, nuber attendances, number of hours studied etc. is used, which is a CSV File.

-And a few different classifiers and ML models have been used to get the most accurate predictions of which factors, affect the marks of students.

-A few visual aids like graphs and confusion matrix have been created, to show the results.
+By employing a dataset containing diverse student attributes—including nationality, grade level, and engagement metrics such as hands raised, attendance, and study duration—we built and evaluated several classification models.
+The primary objective was to accurately predict student grade categories and determine which features have the most predictive power.
+Model performance and the relative importance of these factors are demonstrated through visual aids, including comparative graphs and detailed confusion matrices for each classifier.